Evaluation of LLM Chatbots for OSINT-based Cyber Threat Awareness: Results and Discussion

 Automated interaction with chatbots for tasks such as binary classification and NER is another scope to enter that requires specific requirements.
 This includes the ability to automatically generate prompts that are contextually relevant and precise.
 The system must also interpret and adapt to varying response formats and manage the complexities of the different types of data inputs.
 Additionally, the chatbot's ability to handle ambiguity in natural language while maintaining the accuracy of its responses is essential.
 This requires sophisticated algorithms that are capable of understanding subtle differences in language and context.

-Although our evaluation primarily focused on a specific Twitter dataset, it is worth noting that numerous other OSINT resources, such as LinkedIn and Facebook, remain unexplored.
+Although our evaluation primarily focused on a specific Twitter dataset, it is worth noting that numerous other OSINT resources, such as blog posts and security forums (even in the dark web), remain unexplored.
 Moreover, it is important to note that a manual review of chatbot responses that follow the automated checking phase may introduce potential human errors into the assessment process.
-In addition, it is time-consuming and thus not feasible for day-to-day operation.
+Further, such verification is time-consuming and thus not feasible in the day-to-day operation of a security operating centre.